 Myths about invitation

 Myths still abound about the invitation of Polish troops in 1946.
-When I worked at the Ministry of Defence, organising a NATO conference, my boss, a Navy Commodore despite being a decent man, would often say that the Poles always want special treatment and how they had in fact been invited to the Victory Parade.
+When I worked at the Ministry of Defence, organising a NATO conference, my boss, despite being a decent man, would often say that the Poles always wanted special treatment and how they had in fact been invited to the Victory Parade.
 This isn’t quite true.
 Initially forces from Poland were invited to come, rather than those stationed in the UK, but they were apparently told by Moscow not to accept the invitation.
-“Have you lost all sense of decency and gratitude?” said Air Marshal Sir Philip Joubert.
+“Have you lost all sense of decency and gratitude?” commented Air Marshal Sir Philip Joubert at the time.
 After complaints in Parliament and from the RAF that the Polish soldiers in the UK were not invited, a small group of pilots who had taken part in the Battle of Britain were finally sent an invitation.
 They declined as so many of their colleagues in the Army and Navy had been ignored.
-You can only guess at the feelings of the Poles knowing this event was taking part, yet they were separated in various camps around the UK, unable to be recognised for their efforts.
+You can only guess at the feelings of our soldiers, my grandfathers and all the Poles scattered across the UK in various camps, knowing this event was taking part and they were not being recognised for their efforts.
+In addition the hopelessness of losing their homeland to communism.

 So the day of 8 June 1946 dawned in London without any Pole in attendance.
-There are also myths about the Victory Parade being a British and Commonwealth event, with only representatives of foreign forces invited.
-However let us remember that these representatives took part and Polish forces had fought alongside the British since the first day of the war in 1939.
+There are also myths about the Victory Parade being a British and Commonwealth event, with only representatives of foreign forces who fought alongside Britain invited.
+However let’s remember that these representatives took part in the event and Polish forces whether at home or under British command, had fought since the first day of the war in 1939.

 So what changed?